 It’s important to remember that your priority shouldn’t be the quantity of calls so much as the quality of those calls.
-Your goal is to connect with people, have meaningful conversations with them, and seek to provide them value.
+You aim to connect with people, have meaningful conversations with them, and seek to provide them value.

-With that being said, there are goals you should aim for to make sure you’re making the most of your time while real estate cold calling.
-If you choose to follow the 15 hours a week mentioned above, this translates to three hours of calls, five days a week.
+With that being said, there are goals you should aim for to ensure you’re making the most of your time while real estate cold calling.
+Following the 15 hours a week mentioned above translates to three hours of calls, five days a week.
 In these three hours, you should try to make at least 60 calls per day.
-If you split this up among three hours, you should be making 20 calls per hour.
+If you split this up over three hours, you should make 20 calls per hour.

 How Long Does it Take to Make 100 Cold Calls?

-Depending on the dialing system you are using, it can take you one to five hours to make 100 cold calls.
-Reaching 100 calls depends on how many numbers your dialer can dial at once, as well as how many people you actually reach.
+Depending on your dialing system, it can take one to five hours to make 100 cold calls.
+Reaching 100 calls depends on how many numbers your dialer can dial and how many people you reach.

-If you manually dial, you can probably make around 20 calls per hour.
-But if you want to increase your chances of success, a dialer can help you reach a much larger number of people.
-For example, you can make around 50 to 85 calls per hour with a single line dialer.
-With triple line dialers, you can make as much as 200 to 300 calls per hour.
+You can probably make around 20 calls per hour if you manually dial.
+But if you want to increase your chances of success, a dialer can help you reach many people.
+For example, you can make 50 to 85 calls per hour with a single-line dialer.
+You can make as many as 200 to 300 calls per hour with triple-line dialers.

 What is the Best Time to Make Cold Calls?

 So when is the best time to reach the most number of people?
 Of course, you should never call too early or too late at night.
-According to Inman, the ideal time to make the most successful calls is between 10 am and 2 pm.
+Inman says the ideal time to make the most successful calls is between 10 am and 2 pm.

 However, you might find that a different time works better for your business.
 According to a 2017 study by CallHippo, the best time to call is between 4 pm and 5 pm in the prospect’s local time.
 This is because they are wrapping up their day and aren’t likely to be starting new tasks at work.
 As a result, they are more open to taking your call.
 The second best time is between 11 am and 12 pm.
 The study also found that the best days to call are Wednesday and Thursday.